railsmechanic/canery/README.md

 ## Information about data types
 ### Keys & Tub names
-Theoretically every string can be used as a key/tub name, from a string like "foo" to the content of a JPEG file.
-Even an empty string is a valid key.
-But for better performance, short keys should be your first choice.
+Theoretically every string can be used as a key/tub name, from a string like "foo" to the serialized content of a PNG file.
+Even an empty string is a valid key/tub name.
+But for better performance the max key size defaults to 255 characters.

 Please keep in mind that Canery uses strings for all keys/tub names, so any other data type will be converted to a string!